pablobernabeu/Experimental-data-simulation/README.md

 # Experiment simulation app
-### Generate a pseudo-random data set simulating an experiment with participants
+### Generate a pseudo-random data set simulating an experiment with participants.